Emily Ratajkowski Puts Her Booty On Display In Racy Lace Lingerie

 In between her posts, which showcased some of the more casual and sporty options available in the new underwear line, Emily was featured in one particularly sizzling snap shared to the Inamorata Woman Instagram page.
 In the snapshot, the Vogue model donned a very sexy piece from the BODY collection, flaunting her internet-famous curves in racy lace lingerie.

-A quick look on the Inamorata Woman website revealed that Emily was actually modeling the “Bleecker” bodysuit – a very revealing, cross-strap piece available in three colors: black, chartreuse, and vintage gray.
+A quick scan of the Inamorata Woman website revealed that Emily was actually modeling the “Bleecker” bodysuit – a very revealing, cross-strap piece available in three colors: black, chartreuse, and vintage gray.
 In the Instagram photo, the gorgeous 27-year-old model wore the black version of the lace bodysuit, putting her enviable, statuesque figure on full display.

 In the snapshot, Emily had her back turned to the camera as she glanced over her shoulder, giving a sultry look to the photographer.
 The model parted her pouty lips in a provocative pose, staring directly into the lens for dramatic effect.